-The PCC has increased the General Reserve by £0.2m to £4.5m, has a Budget Support Reserve of £9.0m and a Change Reserve of £1.4m that could be used to manage the financial risks of major incidents.
-However, despite high levels of inflationary pressures across a number of services, the Group recorded an outturn underspend of £0.676m.
+During 2023/24, The PCC has increased the General Reserve by £0.100m to £4.6m, at 31 March 2024 the PCC has a Budget Reserve of £12m that in extremis would be used to manage the financial risks of major incidents.

-A high-level scenario planning exercise has been completed and compared against our current MTFP assumptions.
-The budget gap for 2024/25 ranges between reasonable pragmatic case of £0.8m to a worst case of £3.4m given a range of assumptions on government funding, precept decisions, tax base reductions and collection fund deficits.
-The guidelines to Heads of Department in regard of the Strategic and Financial Planning process (using Outcome Based Budgeting principles) have considered the scenario plans.
-The Constabulary has a proven track record on delivery required savings in order to balance the budget.
+A high-level scenario planning exercise was completed and compared against our current MTFP assumptions.
+The budget gap for 2024/25 ranged between reasonable pragmatic case of £0.8m to a worst case of £3.4m given a range of assumptions on government funding, precept decisions, tax base reductions and collection fund deficits.
+The guidelines to Heads of Department in regard of the Strategic & Financial Planning process (using Outcome Based Budgeting principles) took these scenario plans into account and through this process the Constabulary delivered the required savings in order to reach a balanced budget for 2024/25.